contactandyc/another-c-library/12_red_black_tree.md

 The above tree is a valid red black tree
 ```

-An example where the successor is black.
-In this case, B is erased, C is the successor and is black.
+<b>An example where the successor is black:</b> In this case, B is erased, C is the successor and is black.
 C is colored the color of B.  The tree becomes invalid because C has a single black child (single children must be red).
 The color must be fixed.

 ```bash
 $ $stla/bin/tree_operations -q ABCDEFGH